 Gilbert, John (1810?–1845), British naturalist and explorer, collected Australian mammals and birds for John Gould until killed by a spear, age 35, during a nighttime raid on his camp by Aborigines.

-Goenaga, Carlos (19??-????), a coral researcher in Puerto Rico, died at 42 when a huge wave washed him off a rock, while he was searching for an elusive mollusk with his students.
+Goenaga, Carlos José (1951-1993), a coral researcher in Puerto Rico, died age 42 when a huge wave washed him off a rock, while he was searching for an elusive mollusk with his students.

 Gomez, Margarita (1987-2011), Universidad de los Andes biology student murdered, age 23, by the ring leader of a drug gang while filming and photographing the biodiversity of area known as “La Camaronera,” in San Bernardo de Viento, in Cordoba, Columbia.